 A few more minutes of the downward path, there is a group of stones, and one of them has the words “三舊石.”
 It literally means “three rocks” in Cantonese.
 I didn’t count but there seems to be more than three stones here.

 And finally, there is one more rock that you should look for on your way down Tsing Yi Peak.
-It is called 春花落 and this is the only rock that is pinned on Google Maps.
+It is called 春花落 (means “spring flower falling“) and this is the only rock that is pinned on Google Maps.

 Continue the descent down the southeast side of Tsing Yi Island

-The path going down Tsing Yi Island is mostly a clear path.
+The path down Tsing Yi Island is mostly clear.
 There are occasional ribbon markers along the way, or a clear dirt path indicating there is a trail ahead.
 Near the base of the hill, there are clearer paths with railings and concrete stairways.

 But like I mentioned earlier, if you do decide to hike down this path, make sure you wear proper hiking shoes because part of the trail has loose gravel which makes the trail extra slippery.
 And it really helps if you have a pair of gloves for hiking.